loyola-chicago-english/graduate-handbook/handbook.md

 ## Withdrawal

-Withdrawal from graduate seminars is uncommon; students must consult with the Graduate Program Director before dropping through LOCUS.
+Withdrawal from graduate seminars is uncommon; students must consult with the Graduate Program Director before dropping through [LOCUS].
 Students should check the academic calendar for deadlines on withdrawing for full or partial refunds, and with a W or F grade.
 Students are responsible for withdrawing themselves from classes.

 ## Incompletes

-Faculty may assign the grade of I to a student who has not completed the assigned work by the end of the term.
+Faculty may assign the grade of *I* to a student who has not completed the assigned work by the end of the term.
 This grade is not assigned automatically; rather, it is up to the student to work out with the instructor a plan, including a deadline, for completing the work for the course.
 Incompletes require the approval of the Graduate Program Director.
 Students need to download the change-of-grade form from the Graduate School website and give it to the Graduate Program Director when the incomplete is approved.

 The student must complete and submit all outstanding work to the instructor by the last day of the semester following the term in which the I grade was assigned.
 If the student does not turn in the work by the deadline, the *I* will automatically become an *F*.
-Students contemplating an incomplete should read the policy on the Graduate School webpage: <http://www.luc.edu/gradschool/academics_policies.shtml>.
+Students contemplating an incomplete should read the policy on the [Graduate School webpage](http://www.luc.edu/gradschool/academics_policies.shtml).

-Although it is not uncommon for graduate students to take an occasional Incomplete, it is of course better *not* to take an incomplete when possible.
+Although it is not uncommon for graduate students to take an occasional incomplete, it is of course better *not* to take an incomplete when possible.
 Making up an incomplete course often proves harder than students expect, particularly if much time has elapsed since the end of the course.
-In any case, faculty members have various policies regarding Incompletes, so it is advisable to discuss the matter with your instructor as early as possible if you anticipate the need for an Incomplete.
+In any case, faculty members have various policies regarding incompletes, so it is advisable to discuss the matter with your instructor as early as possible if you anticipate the need for an incomplete.
-You must also complete a form (available at <http://www.luc.edu/english/links.shtml>) and have it signed by the GPD.
+You must also complete a form (see [Department Links and Forms]) and have it signed by the GPD.

 No more than one *I* can be requested in a semester, unless there are extenuating circumstances (e.g., a serious illness).